YuvarajDeenadhayalan/az-204/Container/aca/Readme.md

 # Clean up resources
 az group delete --name $myRG

 # The code in aca-configuration.json is an example of the containers array in the properties.template section of a container app resource template.
 The excerpt shows some of the available configuration options when setting up a container when using Azure Resource Manager (ARM) templates.
 Changes to the template ARM configuration section trigger a new container app revision.
+# Registries section -> To use a container registry, you define the required fields in registries array in the properties.configuration section of the container app resource template.
+The passwordSecretRef field identifies the name of the secret in the secrets array name where you defined the password.

+# update container app
+az containerapp update \
+  --name <APPLICATION_NAME> \
+  --resource-group <RESOURCE_GROUP_NAME> \
+  --image <IMAGE_NAME>

+# list all revisions
+az containerapp revision list \
+  --name <APPLICATION_NAME> \
+  --resource-group <RESOURCE_GROUP_NAME> \
+  -o table

+# defining secrets - In the example below a connection string to a queue storage account is declared in the --secrets parameter.
+The value for queue-connection-string comes from an environment variable named $CONNECTION_STRING.
+az containerapp create \
+  --resource-group "my-resource-group" \
+  --name queuereader \
+  --environment "my-environment-name" \
+  --image demos/queuereader:v1 \
+  --secrets "queue-connection-string=$CONNECTION_STRING"

+# After declaring secrets at the application level, you can reference them in environment variables when you create a new revision in your container app.
+# To reference a secret in an environment variable in the Azure CLI, set its value to secretref:, followed by the name of the secret.
+The following example shows an application that declares a connection string at the application level.
+This connection is referenced in a container environment variable.
+az containerapp create \
+  --resource-group "my-resource-group" \
+  --name myQueueApp \
+  --environment "my-environment-name" \
+  --image demos/myQueueApp:v1 \
+  --secrets "queue-connection-string=$CONNECTIONSTRING" \
+  --env-vars "QueueName=myqueue" "ConnectionString=secretref:queue-connection-string"